 Cyber Security personnel will be keeping themselves busy with critical thinking on protecting plots, about how criminals may think to capitalize on new technical systems to conduct attacks.

-Critical thinking will also be required on defending risk factors, and prove them in the court to penalize the attackers.
+Critical thinking will also be required in defending risk factors and proving them in court to penalize the attackers.
 The process however will be more humane in nature and actions, rather than being robotics, or artificial intelligence.